cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The package is distributed as a compressed, self extracting archive in three different language versions:

-SetupCrypTool_1_4_20_en.exe   English language support only.
+SetupCrypTool_1_4_30_en.exe   English language support only.
-SetupCrypTool_1_4_20_de.exe   German language support only.
+SetupCrypTool_1_4_30_de.exe   German language support only.
-The files, additionally delivered with the Polish version are not yet considered here.
+The files, additionally delivered additionally with the Polish and Spanish version are not yet considered here.

 The self-extracting archives contain the following files: